maboiteaspam/dns-server-via-dht/README.md

 ...
 ```

-dig does not resolve anymore.
+dig does not resolve anything anymore.

 # TODO